-All HPC resources will be purchased from vendors of the YCRC's choosing and will be purchased with warranties acceptable to the YCRC (currently for 5 years).
-HPC resources will have lifetimes consistent with their warranties, commencing upon delivery, after which the resources may be decommissioned, or the lifetimes may be extended, at the YCRC's sole discretion.
+All HPC resources will be procured through the YCRC from vendors of the YCRC's choosing and purchased with warranties acceptable to the YCRC (currently for 5 years).
+HPC resources will have lifetimes consistent with their warranties, commencing upon delivery.
+After which, the resources may be decommissioned, or the lifetimes may be extended, at the YCRC's sole discretion.